gfunkmonk/deadjournal/_posts/2019/10/2019-10-21-the-shipping-forecast-in-python.md

 </xsl:for-each>
 ```

 And then, to complete the translation, I added a sign-off.
-This is not strictly part of the broadcast version, but most presenters do it, and it's better then suddenly stopping dead.
+This is not strictly part of the broadcast version, but most presenters do it, and it's better than suddenly stopping dead.

 ```xml
 And that's the Shipping Forecast.